NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases-v2/PatientFlag-record/Retrieve-PatientFlags.page.md

 #### User Story Summary (Clinical Overview)

-*User Story Summary (Clinical Overview)*
+As a Practitioner, I want to retrieve Patient Flag records using a patient's NHSNumber, so that I can make informed clinical decisions based on flags that may impact care.

 #### Actors (Role)

-Practitioner
-PatientFlag FHIR API
-PatientFlag FHIR Repository
+Practitioner   - End user initiating the request to view PatientFlags PatientFlag FHIR API  - The API that serves PatientFlag FHIR resources PatientFlag FHIR Repository - The backend data store containing PatientFlag records.

 #### Frequency of Use